dharmafly/pablo-docs/_posts/2210-01-01-Iteration.md

 ## [select(filter, \[context\])](/api/select/)

 Return a new collection of elements that match the filter, which can be a function, CSS selector or elements.
+Equivalent to Array.filter

 ## [every(filter, \[context\])](/api/every/)